Kaholo/kaholo-plugin-google-cloud-storage/README.md

 ### Parameters
 * Project ID - The ID of the project to which the bucket belongs
 * Bucket Name - The name of the bucket containing the object to be deleted
-* File Name - The name of the object to delete
+* Object(s) Name - The name of the object to delete

 ## Method: List Buckets
 List all buckets in the specified project